 Following liver, organ, and gonad removal, fish will be reweighed to determine somatic weight.

 A tissue sample (with no skin) will be collected from the left upper dorsal area of the fish (Figure 3).
 The tissue sample will be put in a Ziplock bag and frozen for future analysis in a separate project.
-Samples will be stored with SF staff until project is complete and samples can be sent to the appropriate location foranalysis.
+Samples will be stored with SF staff until project is complete and samples can be sent to the appropriate location for stable isotope analysis.

 Both otoliths will be removed from each fish.
 The excess tissue will be removed from the otoliths and they will be stored in 48-deep well plates.

 A sample of the stomach contents will be collected whenever possible.
 The entire stomach and its contents will be removed and stored in a whirl pack and frozen for future analysis.
 If stomach contents are collected, this will be noted.
-Samples will be stored at the Anchorage ADF&G office following collection (per request from Ben Williams, Fisheries Scientist I, ADF&G, Juneau).
+Samples will be stored at the Juneau ADF&G office following collection (per request from Ben Williams, Fisheries Scientist I, ADF&G, Juneau).

 Gonad Identification and Removal